37 Cheap Items that Will Remain Priceless in Prepping

 8. Toothbrushes and Toothpaste

-Maintaining good oral health will be much harder, mainly if clean water is hard to come by, let alone possibly going without your usual 6-month cleaning.
-Keeping a stockpile of enough toothbrushes and toothpaste tucked away in your home will help ensure your family’s mouths stay as fresh and clean as possible.
+Maintaining good oral health will be much harder, especially if clean water is hard to come by, let alone if you might have to go without your usual 6-month cleaning.
+Keeping a stockpile of toothbrushes and toothpaste tucked away at home will help ensure your family’s mouths stay as fresh and clean as possible.

 9. ChapStick